devashishchakraborty/devashishchakraborty/README.md

 - ⚡ Fun fact: ...
 -->

-Hi 👋 My name is Devashish
+Hi 👋 I am Devashish Chakraborty
 ======================================
-I am a Python Dev currently working around Automation, Scripting and pygame and want to progress into the field of Machine Learning.
-I am a Linux enthusiast and really interested in contributing to Open Source in future.
+I am a Developer and a Learner currently working around Automation, Scripting and pygame and want to progress into the field of Web Development.
+I am a Linux enthusiast and really interested in contributing to Open Source in the near future.
 * 🌍  I'm based in Delhi
 * ✉️  You can contact me at [Email](mailto:devashishchakra@gmail.com)
-* 🧠  I'm currently learning Web Development and Data Structures and Algorithms
+* 🧠  I'm currently learning HTML, CSS and Javascript.
 * ⚡  Other than Programming I am also into Weightlifting and Chess

 ### 🛠️ Languages and Tools: